DuckDuckGo: Growth in the 2010s

+Weinberg reported that it had earned $115,000 in revenue in 2011 and had three employees, plus a small number of contractors.
+In a November 2012, profile, The Washington Post concluded:

-"Weinberg's non-ambitious goals make him a particularly odd and dangerous competitor online.
+Weinberg's non-ambitious goals make him a particularly odd and dangerous competitor online.
 He can do almost everything that Google or Bing can't because it could damage their business models, and if users figure out that they like the DuckDuckGo way better, Weinberg could damage the big boys without even really trying.
-It's asymmetrical digital warfare, and his backers at Union Square Ventures say Google is vulnerable."
+It's asymmetrical digital warfare, and his backers at Union Square Ventures say Google is vulnerable.
+The Edward Snowden leaks in 2013 resulted in a lot more awareness about surveillance and growth in users of DuckDuckGo.
+Growth in privacy concerns also boosted users in 2018 after the Cambridge Analytica scandal.

-GNOME released Web 3.10 on September 26, 2013, and starting with this version, the default search engine is DuckDuckGo.

-At its keynote speech at WWDC 2014 on September 18, 2014, Apple announced that DuckDuckGo would be included as an option for search on both iOS 8 and OS X Yosemite in its Safari browser.
+At its keynote speech at WWDC 2014 on June 2, 2014, Apple announced that DuckDuckGo would be included as a search option in both iOS 8 and OS X Yosemite in its Safari browser.
 On March 10, the Pale Moon web browser, starting with version 24.4.0, included DuckDuckGo as its default search engine, as well as listed it on the browser's homepage.
-In May 2014, DuckDuckGo released a redesigned version to beta testers through DuckDuckHack.
 On May 21, 2014, DuckDuckGo officially released the redesigned version that focused on smarter answers and a more refined look.
-The new version added many new features such as images, local search, auto-suggest, weather, recipes, and more.
+The new version added many new features, such as images, local search, auto-suggest, weather, and recipes.

 On November 10, 2014, Mozilla added DuckDuckGo as a search option to Firefox 33.1.
 On May 30, 2016, The Tor Project, Inc made DuckDuckGo the default search engine for Tor Browser 6.0.